You’re building your email list, right?

 1. Research always comes first

-One of the hardest parts of being a good marketer is understanding your audience.
+One of the hardest parts of marketing is truly understanding your audience.

-Even when you think you understand them, you might realize that you have different views on what is and isn’t valuable.
+Even when you think you get them, you may still disagree on what’s actually valuable.

-So if you’ve created lead magnets (of any kind), but they’re only converting at 1% or less, you’re probably off the mark.
+If your current lead magnets convert at ~1% or less, you’re probably off the mark.

-The point of this research is to discover what your audience finds most valuable.
+The goal of research is to discover what your audience values most right now.

 Validate that your audience is interested in a topic

-If you have a blog that gets consistent traffic, this will be extremely easy.
+If your blog gets consistent traffic, this is straightforward.

-Create a spreadsheet with all your top posts and their traffic stats over a reasonable period (at least three months).
+Create a spreadsheet of your top posts and their traffic over at least three months.
+GA4 users can find this in “Reports > Engagement > Pages and screens.”

 Spreadsheet with top posts data example.

-Sort by traffic, and you will see the topics that your specific audience cares about the most.
+Sort by traffic to see the topics your audience cares about most.

-Then, you can create an offer around those topics.
-You can use this offer as a content upgrade, or you can promote it around your website.
+Then build an offer around those topics.
+Use it as a content upgrade on the post, and promote it around your site.

 • Article: “22 Gmail Plugins That All Content Marketers Need to Know About”

-• Offer: Get the exact templates I use to reach out to influencers
+• Offer: Get the exact templates we use to reach out to influencers

 • Article: “How to Make Custom Images for Your Blog Posts Without Hiring a Designer”

-• Offer: A private list of 10 designers who will create custom images for $5 per image
+• Offer: A private list of 10 designers who create custom images for $5 per image

 2. See what your competitors are offering

-Your most visible competitors have likely been blogging for years.
-You can take advantage of their experience by seeing what their audience likes the most.
+Your most visible competitors have been blogging for years.
+Piggyback on their learnings and see what resonates with their audience.

-Add these to a blank spreadsheet.
-Next to each competitor, create a column for their main lead magnet and 5 more columns for their 5 most popular posts.
+Add them to a spreadsheet.
+Next to each one, create a column for their main lead magnet and five columns for their most popular posts.

 Example of looking at a competitor's blog for ideas.

-Record the title and a short description (optional) in your spreadsheet.
+Record the title and a short description in your sheet.

-Record the headlines of the top 5 posts into your spreadsheet.
+Copy the top five headlines into your spreadsheet.

-Here’s what your sheet should look like.
-Keep going until you’ve filled it in.
+Here’s what your sheet should look like when filled in.

 Example of spreadsheet for tracking competitor's data.

-If you were starting a blog in this space and had the background to write a short e-book titled How to Get Your First 10,000 Subscribers, you can be confident that it would convert well based on the Social Triggers’ lead magnet.
+If you’re starting a blog in this space and can write a short e-book like How to Get Your First 10,000 Subscribers, you can be confident it’ll convert—based on Social Triggers’ offer.

 How to get your first 5,000 subscribers free eBook download image.

-In this scenario, if we’re bloggers looking for traffic and subscriber advice and come across both your site and Social Triggers, we’re probably not signing up for both.
-We’ll pick the one that looks most credible, which is the one on an established authority site.
+If we’re looking for traffic and subscriber advice and see both your site and Social Triggers, we’re unlikely to sign up for both.
+We’ll pick the most credible one—the established authority.

 Now go back to your spreadsheet.